-To date, the Company's service revenue has primarily been generated from the elements of its collaboration arrangements with BMS and Novo Nordisk that are accounted for pursuant to Topic 606, using the five-step model described above.
+To date, the Company's service revenue has primarily been generated from the elements of its collaboration arrangement with BMS that are accounted for pursuant to Topic 606, using the five-step model described above.
 As discussed further below, the Company analyzes its collaboration arrangements to assess whether they are within the scope of ASC 808, Collaborative Arrangements ("ASC 808") or Topic 606.
 For the elements of a collaboration arrangement which are more reflective of a vendor-customer relationship and therefore within the scope of Topic 606, the Company records the related revenue as service revenue on the consolidated and combined statement of operations and comprehensive loss.
 Refer below for additional discussion around the Company's policy for recognizing collaborative arrangement revenue and the determination of whether elements of a collaboration arrangement are within the scope of ASC 808 or Topic 606.
-For the years ending 2022, 2021 and 2020, service revenue consisted of the following: